mcmah309/eros/rs/eros/README.md

 ```
 #### Location

 The `location` feature flag adds a location at compile time for error creation and each context.
-This can be used with or in place of `backtrace`, as it is lighter than a full backtrace and can be used in wasm environments (backtraces do not work in wasm environments).
+This can be used with or in place of `backtrace`, as it is lighter than a full backtrace and can be used in wasm environments (backtraces do not work in wasm environments) and no_std environments.

 ### Optimizations